-The cost of school meals for Autumn Term 2018 for pupils in KS2 is:
+The cost of school meals for pupils in KS2 is:

 As we are now a cashless school for school meals please make your payments online (using debit or credit card).
 Money should not be handed over to the Admin Team on the reception desk.
 Alternatively, children can bring a packed lunch to eat at lunch time.